 A Level History - Early Modern

-A Level Early Modern History is a two year course which will give you the opportunity to study a range of topics such as The Tudors, Louis XIV and The European Witchcraze.
+Study the despotic reign of the Tudors and Louis XIV of France.
+A Level Early Modern History is a two year course which will give you the opportunity to study a range of topics between 1485 - 1715AD such as Monarchy, Conflict and Religion in Tudor England, and France in the 17th Century.
 Many students who enjoy and successfully complete this subject typically progress onto a range of degree courses including: Law, English and History.

 - Course Information